Procedural Generation of Articulated Simulation-Ready Assets: INTRODUCTION

-To this end, we propose Infinigen-Sim, a tool which enables the creation of diverse articulated assets through procedural generation.
-To complement existing sources of data, we envision that users can choose an object class of interest (e.g. lamps, doors) and create a \textit{procedural generator} for it, which is a 3D graphics program that outputs assets of the class as a function of optionally randomized parameters (e.g. dimensions, part placement).
-Our approach has many advantages:
+To this end, we propose Infinigen-Articulated, a tool which enables the creation of high-quality, diverse articulated assets via procedural generation.
+Our tool has many advantages:

-\textit{Unlimited kinematic variation:} Procedural generators can sample assets with dense coverage of important physical dimensions, e.g. the handle-to-hinge distance of a door.
-This means interacting with the assets requires different trajectories, e.g. different radius arcs of an end effector opening doors with different handle-to-hinge distances.
+\begin{enumerate} \item \textit{Unlimited kinematic variation:} Procedural generators sample assets with dense coverage of task-relevant parameters that influence a robot's trajectory, e.g. the handle-to-hinge distance of a door.
 Continuous variation also applies to geometry detail (e.g. edge bevel radii) and tolerances (e.g. toaster slot width), which all serve to create dense coverage and diverse training data.

-\textit{Combinatorial coverage:} Procedural generators can randomly swap sub-parts to use different procedural generators (e.g. drastic changes in handle style: knobs, levers, crash-bars).
-We can also easily express variable-quantity arrays of articulated parts (e.g. 1-5 fridge drawers), as well as very small parts (e.g. tiny buttons on a toaster), which be challenging for annotators or image-based capture.
+\item \textit{High-quality assets:} Joint locations, axes, and annotations can be verified for correctness unlike previous efforts which rely on human annotation or generative methods.
+Our assets also utilize physics-based rendering materials present in Infinigen \cite{infinigen2023infinite, infinigen2024indoors} along with material physical properties such as friction and density.

-\textit{Uniformly high-quality:} Each procedural generator is code that can be verified for correctness.
-This means our joint locations and axes do not make errors for individual asset instances as can happen for human annotation.
-Our procedural assets also have realistic materials (derived from Infinigen-Indoors) and detailed but efficient geometry with no holes or protruding triangles.
+\item \textit{Combinatorial coverage:} Procedural generators can randomly swap sub-parts to use different procedural generators (e.g. changes in handle style: knobs, levers, crash-bars).
+We can also easily express variable quantities of articulated parts (e.g. 1-5 fridge drawers), including very small components (e.g. tiny buttons on a toaster), which is challenging for annotators or image-based capture.